becem-gharbi/nuxt-auth/README.md

 - The module implements a JWT based authentication.
 The `Session` abstract used in the module refers to a `Refresh token stored in DB`

+- An `admin` is a user with `role` equals `admin`.

+- On production, include prisma generate step to the build command.

+- For security reasons, it's recommended to add rate limiting and CORS policy.

 - The sessions are subject to expiration in case the user does not refresh his login.
 To flush this useless data, the module exposes the following API

 ```bash
 curl -X DELETE -H "Webhook-Key: WEBHOOK_KEY" BASE_URL/api/auth/session/revoke/expired
 ```

-- An `admin` is a user with `role` equals `admin`.

-- On production, include prisma generate step to the build command

-- For security reasons, it's recommended to add rate limiting and CORS policy.

 ## Development